open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/dashboard/redash/index.md

 We connect to Redash through the [API](https://redash.io/help/user-guide/integrations-and-api/api) endpoint, so the user we use in the configuration to ingest data must have enough permissions to view all the data.
 For more info about the permissions, please visit Redash documentation [here](https://redash.io/help/user-guide/users/permissions-groups).

-To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

 ## Metadata Ingestion